burnpiro/erdem.pl/content/posts/2019/2019-12-27-Tensorflow-Sequence-Dataset-from-scratch/Tensorflow-Sequence-Dataset-from-scratch.md

     self.boxes.append((line.strip(), x0, y0, w, h))
 ```

-That way, when there are no faces on image we're going to create empty example.
+That way, when there are no faces on an image we're going to create an empty example.

 ### Return length of the dataset